 General Goren flinched.
 “Dr. Laufer and Dr. Riss had a flashlight.
-Nurse Tzviah tried—” his voiced cracked again.
+Nurse Tzviah tried—” his voice cracked again.
 “I told them not to waste any more time on me, to help the others.”

 I’d never heard this story.
 The war hero rarely talked about those weeks in Jerusalem.
-Despite his successes many years later, he apparently never forgot that night.
+Despite his success many years later, he apparently never forgot that night.

 “The reinforcements didn’t arrive in time.
 We held out as long as we could.”

 Tears welled up and he coughed.
 His eyes stared and the medic shocked him again.